 Noviwe “Sweetness” Lubisi began her journey with Spier in 1998 as a cleaner at the Spier Bakery.
 She moved on to work as a kitchen hand in the hotel kitchen and was later promoted to Junior Chef De Partie and then to Chef De Partie.
 She started working at Eight restaurant in 2009 and later in the Banqueting kitchen.
 In 2017 she started her own business running the Spier staff restaurant.

 Merecia Smith, a former Spier employee, has launched WAS Laboratory, the Western Cape's first black-owned wine analysis laboratory.
-Spier provides WAS Laboratory with accounting and administrative services, allowing Merecia to focus on her lab work.
+Spier has provided a loan for the purchase of new equipment as well as free rent, electricity, water and internet for her first two years of operating.
+We are also assisting with accounting and administrative services to allow Merecia to focus on her lab work.
 Over the next few years, mentoring from Spier staff will help her gain the business know-how to operate independently.